geopython/diving-into-pygeoapi/workshop/content/docs/standards/index.md

 # Standards

-This topic highlights some of the supported standards in pygeoapi.
+pygeoapi is build around the recent set of [API standards](https://ogcapi.ogc.org) emerging at the [Open Geospatial Consortium](https://www.ogc.org/) (OGC).
+This section introduces you in an interactive way to the core set of standards on which the new API standards are build.

 ## OGC API Common